 Leon’s Oyster Bar in the West Side sounds like a restaurant idea we came up with at a bar at 2am.
 They serve fried chicken, hush puppies, chargrilled oysters, and really good salads, alongside draft rosé, frozen G&Ts, and soft serve, all from inside an old garage.
-However, their mix of highbrow and lowbrow food and drinks is super popular and this place is now one of the busiest restaurants in town.
-They don’t take reservations, so come when they open at 11am, grab a spot on the patio, and make a day out of it.
+However, their mix of highbrow and lowbrow food and drinks is what makes them one of the busiest restaurants in town.
+They don’t take reservations for groups under six, so come when they open at 11am, grab a spot on the patio, and make a day out of it.

 More American spotsSee more

 Pearlz Oyster Bar is a low-key spot in the French Quarter known for cheap beers, fresh oysters, and a great Happy Hour.

 The Darling Oyster Bar is where to go in Radcliffeborough for fresh oysters, a beautiful bar, and the most over-the-top Bloody Mary in Charleston.

 The Ordinary is an upscale oyster bar in Cannonborough-Elliotborough known for their multi-tier shellfish towers and great cocktails.

 Poogan’s Porch is located inside a century old Victorian house and is known for their Lowcountry brunch dishes, like pimento cheese fritters.

 Magnolias in the French Quarter serves upscale versions of Lowcountry classics and is great for a slightly fancy, celebratory night out.